petebunting/Sfm/README.rst

 **MSpec.py**

-- This calculates surface reflectance and aligns the offset band imagery for the MicaSense RedEdge
+- This calculates surface reflectance and aligns the offset band imagery for the MicaSense RedEdge and is to be used prior to the usual processing

 - Outputs can be either single-band or stacked depending on preference

+MStack.py

+- This uses functionality borrowed from my lib geospatial_learn to stack the 3-band results of processing Micasense red-edge imagery.
+- As MicMac only supports 3-band images, the most efficient solution I currently have is to dense match RGB and RReNir sperately then merge results (more efficient solution to follow!)

 **MicMac-LocalChantierDescripteur.xml**
 - This is a local descriptor of the camera in the C-Astral Bramor - alter the params for your own camera